DevisriV05/Aicte_Week1/README.md

 📅 Weekly Progress
 Week 1: Data Import, Setup, and Learning the Basics of CNN This week, we focused on laying the groundwork for the project and building a strong understanding of CNNs.
-Here’s what we accomplished:
-Date: 20th January 2025 - 27th January 2025

 Activities:

 Imported the required libraries and frameworks.
 Set up the project environment.
 Explored the dataset structure.

-Week1-
+Week1- Wasteclassification.ipynb

 Kaggle Notebook

-Technologies Used
+🌐Technologies Used

 Python